What Are People Analytics Tools?

 To successfully implement people analytics within your HR department, consider the following steps:

 Identify the data that matters to you - Set KPIs that match your business goals.
 Consider your workplace and the HR metrics that are of the highest priority to your success – whether tracking employee turnover or ensuring an increase in hiring diversity.

-Create an action plan - Form a plan outlining the data you will collect, your business goals and how you will use the data to inform operations in order to reach them.
-Having an outline of direction and action options helps keep focus within your HR department, and allows stakeholders to have foresight of, and time to understand, any future changes to working practice.
+Create an action plan - Form a plan outlining the data you will collect, your business goals, and how you will use the data to inform operations to reach them.
+Having an outline of direction and action options helps keep focus within your HR department, and allows stakeholders to have the foresight of, and time to understand, any future changes to working practice.

 Ensure legal compliance - When gathering and storing data, it is crucial to maintain compliance and have confidence in your data security – so the risk of data exposure is reduced.

-Review the data - Analytics platforms need to be actively and regularly engaged with in order to be beneficial.
-View, analyse and consider the implications of the data you have collected.
+Review the data - Analytics platforms need to be actively and regularly engaged with to be beneficial.
+View, analyze and consider the implications of the data you have collected.